 Create your content calendar

 Take everything from your content plan and create a content calendar that is shared within your department/group/company.
-This editorial calendar outlines the tactical details of what’s being published, when, where, and by whom.
+This content calendar outlines the tactical details of what’s being published, when, where, and by whom.

 Great content marketing strategies don’t happen by accident, and they aren’t created overnight.

 The more effort you put into your content strategy upfront, the better your results will be down the road.
 Ceralytics helps brands create data-driven content marketing strategies with our content intelligence software and team of analysts.
 If you’re interested in learning how we can help you, let us know!